stitchdata/docs/_integration-schemas/xero/tracking_categories.md

 doc-link: &api-doc https://developer.xero.com/documentation/api/tracking-categories
 singer-schema: https://github.com/singer-io/tap-xero/blob/master/tap_xero/schemas/tracking_categories.json
 description: |
-  The `tracking_categories` table contains info about the tracking categories in your Xero account.
+  The `{{ table.name }}` table contains info about the tracking categories in your Xero account.
 Tracking categories are used to track the performance of different areas of a business.

 replication-method: "Full Table"